 At the time of developing this Literacy Basics module, MTCU had not approved a learner gains test, so we will move on to the other two tools.

 Milestones are assessment activities that are aligned to the Curriculum Framework and linked to goal paths.
 Learners complete appropriate milestones to demonstrate the learners’ abilities to carry out tasks related to their goals.

 Milestones are an indicator for the effectiveness measure ‘Completion of Goal Path’ in the LBS Program Performance Management Framework (PMF) (see LBS Service Provider Guidelines).
 Recording Milestone results on the Employment Ontario Information System Case Management System (EOIS-CaMS), provides MTCU with information about learner progress.
 Therefore, for a good Service Quality rating, it is important that milestones are completed by learners and recorded in EOIS-CaMS.

 One of the values of milestones is their consistency across the LBS field.
 To achieve this consistency, milestones include administration instructions and evaluation criteria.
 LBS program staff should administer and score milestones as instructed, so interpretation of results will be uniform.

-Regarding the storage of milestones, the Milestones User Guide (Ontario Ministry of Training, Colleges and Universities, March 2012): “To ensure that the milestones retain their integrity as an assessment tool and remain secure and confidential, milestones documents should be stored securely.”
+Regarding the storage of milestones, the Milestones User Guide (Ontario Ministry of Training, Colleges and Universities, March 2014): “To ensure that the milestones retain their integrity as an assessment tool and remain secure and confidential, milestones documents should be stored securely.”
 Note: only authorized individuals may access the OALCF Milestone and Culminating Task Repository to download the User Guides, Indexes and the actual milestones and culminating tasks.
 If you do not have access yourself, please get a copy of the guides and indexes from your program’s authorized representative.
 Note: only authorized individuals may access the OALCF Milestone and Culminating Task Repository to download the User Guides, Indexes and the actual milestones and culminating tasks.
 If you do not have access yourself, please get a copy of the guides and indexes from your program’s authorized representative.
 For LBS practitioners to obtain secure access to the OALCF Milestone and Culminating Task portal site maintained by Contact North, LBS service providers will be required to submit requests for changes to user access to email@example.com through their EOIS CaMS Service Provider Registration Authority (SPRA).